 If you have a JR Rail Pass, Sakuragicho and Kannai are the closest JR rail links.
-They're both about a 15-minute walk from the warehouse.
-JR can get you to Sakuragicho in about 45 minutes from Shinjuku and in just over an hour from Tokyo Station .
+They're both about a 15-minute walk from Yokohama Red Brick Warehouse.
+JR can get you to Sakuragicho in about 40 minutes from Shinjuku and in about 35 minutes from Tokyo Station.

 Japan opens up to the world

-When Japan opened its market to the rest of the world in the late 19th century, Yokohama was initially the primary port through which trade flowed in and out of the Tokyo area.
-The Yokohama Red Brick Warehouse is actually a pair of structures that served as a customs-clearing house to control the flow of goods passing through the port.
+When Japan opened its market to the rest of the world in the 19th century, Yokohama was initially the primary port through which trade flowed in and out of the Tokyo area.
+The Red Brick Warehouses were two buildings that served as temporary bonded warehouses for storing unprocessed goods brought in from overseas.

 A center of modern-day community life

-Red Brick Park is a wide-open grassy space where you can spread out, relax, and take in a view of the bay and ships passing through.
+Red Brick Park is a wide-open grassy space where you can spread out, relax, and take in a view of the port and ships passing through.